 Secret Window (2004) – Plot Summary

-Mort Rainey is a writer and he is currently living in a reclusive cabin in the woods.
+Mort Rainey is a writer.
 The man has recently separated from his wife (Amy) after he caught her sleeping with another man (Ted).

-One day, Mort receives a visit from a man named John Shooter from Mississippi.
-The latter claims that Mort plagiarized his short story (Sowing Season).
-Mort denies the allegations and brushes the man off.
-Shooter eventually leaves Mort’s property, but before that, he hands Mort a manuscript of “Sowing Season”.
+At his reclusive cabin in the woods, Mort receives a visit from a man named John Shooter.
+The latter claims that Mort has plagiarized his story (Sowing Season).
+Mort denies the accusations and brushes him off.
+Before leaving the writer’s property, Shooter leaves a copy of “Sowing Season”.

-After reading the short story, Mort realizes that one of this published stories (Secret Window) is identical to Shooter’s Sowing Secret, except for the ending.
+After reading Shooter’s short story, Mort realizes that one of his published stories (Secret Window) is identical to Sowing Season, except for the ending.

 The next day, Mort meets up with Shooter again.
-The writer claims that he published Secret Window two years before Shooter wrote Sowing Season.
-However, this information does not convince Shooter, as he demands proof and warns Mort to keep the police out of their dispute.
+The writer claims that he published Secret Window two years prior to Sowing Season.
+This information doesn’t seem to convince Shooter who warns Mort to keep the police out of their dispute.

-That same night, Mort finds his dog (Chico) dead outside of the cabin.
-Shooter gives Mort an ultimatum: three days to show proof that he wrote the story first.
-The threat prompts Mort to report the incident to the local authorities.
-Sheriff Newsome hears Mort’s complaints but does not seem to take him very seriously.
+At night, Mort finds his dog (Chico) dead outside of the cabin.
+Shooter gives Mort three days to prove that he is the original writer of the story.
+The threat prompts Mort to reach out the local authorities for help but they don’t seem to take him very seriously.

 RECOMMENDED FOR YOU